 Burglary Sentencing Factors

-Aggravating factors are those things surrounding the case that tend to make it a more serious matter, such as the presence of a particularly vulnerable victim or the defendants leadership role in the crime.
+Aggravating factors are those things surrounding the case that tend to make it a more serious matter.
+This can include the presence of a particularly vulnerable victim or the defendant's leadership role in the crime.

 Examples of Burglary Penalties